 To encrypt the PDF, the file is uploaded over HTTPS to our processing service along with the password you enter.
 The service generates an encrypted copy and returns a download link.
 Files are removed after a short retention window.

 Need the inverse workflow?
-To unlock a PDF you’re allowed to open, use Remove PDF Password (you still need to know the password).
-If you’re encrypting a form-filled document, run Flatten PDF first so filled fields and annotations become part of the final page content before the password layer is applied.
+To remove the password from a PDF you're allowed to open, use Remove PDF Password (you still need to know the password).
+If you're encrypting a form-filled document, run Flatten PDF first so filled fields and annotations become part of the final page content before the password layer is applied.

 Unsure which password you are setting?
 Read PDF password types - owner vs user for the distinction most PDF tools leave unexplained: the user password blocks opening; the owner password blocks copy/print even after the file is open.
 Picking the wrong one is the single most common PDF-security mistake.